 In the 1971 US Open, a final between Stan Smith and Jan Kodes was considered an improbable match-up.
 Both players struggled through five-setters in the semi-finals, with Smith defeating Tom Okker, the 1968 runner-up (7-6, 6-3, 3-6, 2-6, 6-3), while Kodes, who was not known to be a great grass court player, eliminated the 1968 champion, Arthur Ashe (7-6, 3-6, 4-6, 6-3, 6-4).

 In the final, Smith, wearing a floppy hat similar to the one worn by the Australian star Rod Laver, started by using his usual serve-and-volley tactics, thinking that on grass Kodes wouldn’t be able to keep up with him from the baseline.
 But the American lost the first set, 6-3.
 Something was amiss.

 “I changed strategy after the first set,” Smith explained later, in an article published by The New York Times.
 “I was serving hard in the first set, and he was hitting everything back.
 So I slowed it down and tried to hop the ball on the grass.”

 Thanks to this adjustment, Smith won the two following sets, 6-3, 6-2, but in the fourth set Kodes kept fighting and managed to stay level until they reached 6-6.
 At the time, at the US Open, players reaching 6-6 in a set were to play a tie-break, but not the tie-break we know in 2020: instead they played a 9-point playoff, with the first to five winning.
 In this new format, Smith proved to be superior, and a few minutes later he smashed a final overhead that clinched his title.
 The American threw his racquet in the air and hurdled the net in joy, losing his floppy hat in the process, before shaking his opponent’s hand.

-What happened next: Smith and Kodes both win Wimbledon
+What happened next?
+Smith and Kodes both go on to win Wimbledon